Popular Indian Whiskey Brands

 The Godawan, or great Indian bustard, once widespread across India, now numbers only about 150, with Rajasthan as its sole habitat.
 This situation highlights the region’s commitment to living in harmony with nature, making the Godawan a fitting symbol for this whisky.

-Rajasthan enriches what it has with its unique spirit, which is evident in its jewelry, cuisine, and architecture, all reflecting a deep connection with the environment.
+Rajasthan enriches what it has with its unique spirit, evident in its jewelry, cuisine, and architecture, all of which reflect a deep connection with the environment.

-The whisky-making process at Godawan includes slow distillation of locally sourced six-row barley, aging in temperatures that soar up to 100°F, and maturation in specially crafted barrels made from select Indian woods, contributing to the distinct flavor profile of the whisky.
+The whisky-making process at Godawan includes slow distillation of locally sourced six-row barley, aging at temperatures that soar up to 100°F, and maturation in specially crafted barrels made from select Indian woods, all of which contribute to the distinct flavor profile of the whisky.

 Paul John

 The colorful and lively Goa has a special whisky called Paul John Whisky.
-It started in 1992 when a man named Paul P. John decided to make something that showed off Goa’s special taste.
+It started in 1992 when a man named Paul P. John decided to make something that showcased Goa’s distinctive flavor.
 He used a special kind of barley from India to make the whisky have lots of different flavors, like deep smoke and sweet vanilla.
 This whisky is smooth and full of surprises.

 On October 4, 2012, Paul John Whisky showed the world that India can make top-notch single malt whiskies.
-They use barrels that once held bourbon to age the whisky, and sometimes they try different barrels, like ones that held sherry or had peaty whisky in them.
-This makes their whisky have many different tastes, from smoky to fruity, and these whiskies have won many awards worldwide.
+They use barrels that once held bourbon to age the whisky, and sometimes they try different barrels, such as those that held sherry or contained peaty whisky.
+This gives their whiskies many different tastes, from smoky to fruity, and they have won many awards worldwide.

 The symbol you see on Paul John Whisky bottles is special.
 It’s about honoring India’s long history and showing that they’re making new and exciting whiskies.
-This symbol tells you that Paul John is about using old ways to make new, tasty drinks.
+This symbol tells you that Paul John uses old ways to make new, tasty drinks.
 It’s a sign of respect for the past and excitement for the future, all wrapped up in the delicious whisky they make in Goa.

 Amrut

 In the bustling city of Bangalore, India, a special kind of whisky started to flow in 1948, thanks to a man named J.N.
 Jagdale.
-He founded Amrut Distilleries, which first made drinks from fruit and sugarcane.
+He founded Amrut Distilleries, which first produced fruit and sugarcane-based drinks.
 But then, in the 1980s, his son, Neelakanta Rao Jagdale, had a big idea: to make whisky from barley, like the Scotch they make in Scotland.
 On August 24, 2004, Amrut launched its first Indian single malt whisky.
-People were initially unsure—India’s hot weather differed from Scotland’s cool climate.
+People were initially unsure whether India’s hot weather differed from Scotland’s cool climate.
 But Amrut’s whisky, made with clean water from the Himalayas and India’s rich lands, was full of surprising and deep flavors.

 Amrut kept creating new and exciting whiskies, even ones with a smoky taste or aged in special barrels, and soon enough, the whole world noticed.
 They won lots of awards and started selling their whisky all around the globe.